shaik1002/biggitlabbomb/doc/subscriptions/customers_portal.md

 After your subscription order is processed, you will receive several emails:

-- A "Welcome to the Customers Portal" email, including instructions on how to sign in.
+- A "Welcome to the Customers Portal" email, including instructions on how to log in.
 - A purchase confirmation email with instructions on how to provision access.